kapil-webline-convegenius/layerx-community/README.md

 ![LayerX.ai](images/Layerx_logo_purple.svg)
 ### Annotate, Manage and Deploy Training Data
-The end-to-end AI data management platform that helps ML teams to annotate, manage and deploy training data at scale.
+The end-to-end AI data management platform that helps ML teams annotate, manage and deploy training data at scale.
 <br/><br/>
 ![projects](images/Layerx_projects.png?raw=true)
 <br/><br/>
 <br/><br/>
 ![annotationtool](images/Layerx_tool.png?raw=true)
 <br/><br/>
-LayerX is on a mission to accelerate AI application development by empowering ML Team with modern tools.
+LayerX is on a mission to accelerate AI application development by empowering ML teams with modern tools.
 <br/><br/>
 ## Features
-* Image and video annotations with multiple annotations types.
-Just drag and drop any image or video file and start annotating in a minutes.
+* Image and video annotations with multiple annotation types.
+Just drag and drop any image or video file and start annotating in minutes.
 * Class and Attribute level annotations.
-For example, class can be Vehicle, attributes can be car, van, truck.
+For example, class can be Vehicle, attributes can be Car, Van, Truck.
 * Annotation task management.
-Byte size tasks make it easy to annotate large volumes of data at scale.
+Byte size tasks make it easy to annotate large volumes of data at scale with high accuracy.
 * Dataset management.
-Create, manage and deploy training datasets from annotated data with version control in place.
+Create, manage and deploy training datasets from annotated data.
+Version control your datasets to track changes over time.
 * Data Augmentation.
-Increase your dataset size by adding slightly modified copies via the built-in augmentation functions.
+Increase your dataset size by adding slightly modified copies via built-in augmentation functions like crop, rotation, flip, blur and more.
-* Export Dataset to the training machine with annotations easily using the dataset sync tool.
+* Export your annotated dataset to the training machine in a single click using the dataset sync tool.

 <br/><br/>
-Install Open Source version using below instructions.
-Try LayerX cloud version from here [LayerX Cloud](https://layerx.ai)
+Install the Open Source version using the instructions below.
+If you need a fully hosted version of LayerX you can start a free trial of [LayerX Cloud](https://layerx.ai)
 <br/><br/>
 ## High Level System Architecture

 ![Component Structure diagram](images/Layerx_components.png?raw=true  "Component Structure")

-**Backend - annotation manager (NodeJS) :**
+**Backend - Annotation Manager (NodeJS) :**
-* REST API endpoint for Annotation tool frontend
+* REST API endpoint for the Annotation tool frontend
-* Communicate with Python backend (Flask App) to offload background tasks such as annotation task generation and dataset creation
+* Communicates with a Python backend (Flask App) to offload background tasks such as annotations and dataset creation
 <br/><br/>

 **Backend - data processor (Python Flask) :**
-* Create annotation tasks from uploaded videos or images
+* Creates annotation tasks from uploaded videos or images
-* Create Datasets and augment images
+* Creates datasets and augments images
 <br/><br/>

 **Frontend- (Angular Web) :**